gabrielrochasouza/Spring-boot-todolist/README.md

 This API was made during the course of **Rocketseat**, where it was taught some concepts about java and the Springboot framework.

+It was used planetscale database to store and retrieve data.

 This API was deployed onrender using a Dockerfile.
 If you want to check it out click the link below.

 <a href="https://java-spring-boot-todolist.onrender.com/"> Link of the API deployed on render.</a>